janhq/cortex.cpp/cortex-cpp/README.md

 cortex-cpp server is compatible with the OpenAI format, so you can expect the same output as the OpenAI ChatGPT API.

-## Compile from source
-To compile cortex-cpp please visit [Compile from source](docs/docs/new/build-source.md)

 ## Download

 <table>